mhowlett/ngx_stub_status_prometheus/README.md

 Also, to make things even easier, I've created:

 1. A Dockerfile / image containing an nginx binary with stub_status_prometheus compiled in as well as a number of other commonly used modules that are not enabled by default (but which are included in the nginx builds in various distros).
+You can either use this docker image, or copy the nginx executable out of it into your own environment.
+Note that this image is auto-built by docker hub from Dockerfiles on github so hopefully you are able to trust it.

 2. A set of scripts (*.sh) I use for building nginx in the mhowlett/nginx-build-base container.
 If you want to customize the build, I recommend using these as it's quicker than building a new docker image on each iteration.